 Tran Quoc pagoda hosts lantern festival to celebrate 66th Hanoi Liberation Day

-A festival featuring thousands of lotus-shaped lanterns took place at Tran Quoc pagoda on October 9 in Hanoi to mark 1,010 years of Thang Long-Hanoi, along with celebrations for the 66th anniversary of Hanoi Liberation Day.
+A festival featuring thousands of lotus-shaped lanterns took place at Tran Quoc pagoda on October 9 in Hanoi to celebrate 1010 years of Thang Long-Hanoi and the 66th anniversary of the city’s Liberation Day (October 10).

-The festival focuses on holding prayers for nationwide peace and the happiness of the country’s citizens.
+The festival focused on holding prayer for peace and happiness for the nation and the people.

-Thousands of lotus-shaped lanterns light up Tran Quoc pagoda.
-Each lotus-shaped lantern represents a message of a brighter future, full of peace and joy.
+Thousands of lotus-shaped lanterns lit up Tran Quoc pagoda.
+Each lantern carries the hope of a brighter future, full of peace and joy.